wookdev/munged-org/_posts/2022-01-04-review-the-matrix-resurrections.md

 layout: post
 author: Wook
 title: 'Review: The Matrix Resurrections '
-tags:
-- review
-- The Matrix
-- Wachowskis
 date: 2022-01-04 14:00:00 -0500
 ---

 Liked it, but didn't love it.
 I found it to be okay.

 I can see where people might dislike or even hate it.
 It's a weird picture like that, I think.
 I found I had the patience for it, but not everyone will.